Juveniles in Justice and Municipal Court

-Juveniles under the age of 18 are charged with tobacco violations if they possess, purchase, consume, or accept tobacco products, or if they misrepresent their age in order to obtain these products.
+Minors under the age of 18 are charged with tobacco violations if they possess, purchase, consume, or accept tobacco products, or if they misrepresent their age in order to obtain these products.
 Starting October 1, 2015, it also became illegal for minors under the age of 18 to possess or use electronic cigarettes.

-Third or subsequent juvenile tobacco violations cannot be transferred to the juvenile court because these offenses do not fall under the Juvenile Justice Code.
+Third or subsequent tobacco violations cannot be transferred to the juvenile court because these offenses do not fall under the Juvenile Justice Code.
 All tobacco violations are punishable by a fine under $250.
 In addition, the court may require the minor and their parent/guardian to attend a tobacco awareness program or conduct community service.